kukuu/immutability/README.md

 So whenever we query a collection to retrieve its data, we’re not saying to the collection “give me your data now”, we’re actually saying “give me your data as it existed when you (i.e. the collection) were first created.”

-It’s the difference between asking “Who is the President of the United States right now” – which obviously depends on when you ask the question – and “Who was the President of the United States on August 13th 2016″ – which is a fact that will never change.
+It’s the difference between asking “Who is the Prime Minister of the United Kingdom right now” – which obviously depends on when you ask the question – and “Who was the Prime Minister of the United Kingdom on May 22nd 2017″ – which is a fact that will never change.

 Accordingly, any operation you perform on the data within an Immutable collection (e.g. add or remove an item) will change the state of that data at a later point in time, but the state of the data as it existed before the operation remains unchanged.
 What you’re left with after the operation is two collections – the first represents the state of the data before the operation, and the second represents the state of the data after the operation.